 Jill Rinehart, MD, FAAP

-I am thrilled to “come home” as the Residency Program Director at our beloved University of Vermont Children's Hospital!
-I have such fond memories of my own experience in this pediatric residency program and I am delighted to contribute to its current success.
-After twenty years in private pediatric practice in Burlington as a full time community pediatrician, I realized my interests were taking me more and more towards teaching and advocacy and am excited to have made this change to academia.
-I thoroughly enjoy my clinical experience- especially the family relationships that develop over years of working together and will continue to practice with the University in primary pediatric care.
-I bring this enthusiasm for clinical practice to my teaching, advocacy and community building.
-I fell in love with Vermont as an undergraduate at Dartmouth, hiking and enjoying the outdoors in my free time.
-But I grew up in St. Paul, Minnesota where my formative years were spent as a big sister to two younger siblings with complex medical needs.
-Indeed, this personal experience is the source of my passion for family centered care and has fueled the development of my expertise in medical home, care coordination and working with families to improve population health and medical training.
-I was thrilled to return to Vermont after medical school at the University of Minnesota and have sunk deep roots into this community as both a parent and a community pediatrician.
-I recently completed my tenure as the American Academy of Pediatrics Vermont chapter president and am proud of the legislative advocacy our chapter has accomplished alongside our resident pediatricians on behalf of children in Vermont.
-Over the years I've had the great fortune of having several remarkable physician mentors, most of them established as a result of this residency program.
+Dr. Rinehart graduated from this residency program and spent twenty years in private pediatric practice in Burlington as a full time community pediatrician, before “coming home” to the Vermont Children’s hospital as the residency program director in 2019.
+After growing up in St. Paul, Minnesota, she attended Dartmouth College and then completed medical school at the University of Minnesota.
+Her formative years were spent as the big sister to two younger siblings with complex medical needs.
+This personal experience helped fuel a passion for family centered care and inspired her national expertise in medical home, care coordination and working with families to improve population health and medical training.
+She recently completed her tenure as the American Academy of Pediatrics Vermont chapter president.
+Over the years she’s had the great fortune of having several remarkable physician mentors, most of them established as a result of this residency program.
 One of the best parts about our program is that you never really leave—you become a part of our family and your success, is our success.

 Amelia Hopkins, MD